 In that case, water taxi fares will be around €100 - €110.

-It will take about half an hour for the Venice water taxi to reach the downtown Venice area.
+It will take from about half an hour to up to an hour for the Venice water taxi to reach the downtown Venice area.

 To find a water taxi at the Venice airport, as you exit from the arrivals terminal, follow the signs for Motoscafo water taxi.